Overview

 Example

-Here is an example to push events to the channel and listen to events.
+Here is an example of how to push events to the channel and listen for events.
 In the following example, the channel is set up to listen for the "new_msg" event and send the "new_msg" event back to the Websocket.

 Please see the Phoenix Channels JavaScript client documentation